-First Water trailhead to Parker Pass is a popular stretch of trail in the Superstition Wilderness.
-This is probably over simplified for most.
+First Water Trailhead to Parker Pass is a popular stretch of trail in the Superstition Wilderness.
+This is probably oversimplified for most.
 Newcomers to hiking searching for a close-to-the-city beginner-trail will find this a good introduction.

 First and foremost...
-The best time of year to hike the western Superstition Wilderness is from November to mid March.
-From First Water Trailhead you will follow the #104 Dutchman Trail to Parker Pass.
+The best time of year to hike the western Superstition Wilderness is from November to mid-March.
+From First Water Trailhead, you will follow the Dutchman Trail #104 to Parker Pass.
 There is no water available at the trailhead.
 The only water available on route is First Water Creek. ( which is referred to as FWC )

-The trail crosses FWC 7 times before reaching "Stingray Saddle" ( more on that later ) FWC is seasonal meaning it runs after a rain.
+The trail crosses FWC 7 times before reaching "Stingray Saddle" ( more on that later ) FWC is seasonal, meaning it runs after a rain.
 Sometimes that means there are springs along the way that run dry too.
 In this case, looking at the topographical map, I don't even see any springs.

-About 5-8 minutes after the last crossing the trail lifts up to a saddle.
+About 5-8 minutes after the last crossing, the trail lifts to a saddle.
 This isn't Parker Pass.
-I've dubbed this saddle "Stingray Saddle" as it's only listed as 2500 on the topo.
-From Parker Pass this saddle looks like a white Stingray lying in the desert.
+I've dubbed this saddle Stingray Saddle.
+From Parker Pass, the saddle looks like a white Stingray lying in the desert.
 Trust me...lol

 It's 1.55 miles to "Stingray Saddle" and only 200 feet of elevation gain you'll barely notice.
-From here the trail drops down a bit.
+From here, the trail drops down a bit.
 Then it continues up to Parker Pass at 2.3 miles.
 The views from Parker Pass are fair at best.

-Once you get the Superstition bug you'll want to go further.
+Once you get the Superstition bug, you'll want to go further.
 A loop with Black Mesa is an easy and popular option if you think you can hang out for 8.5 miles.
-If the creeks are flowing a great option is "Upper First Water Creek".
+If the creeks are flowing, a great option is "Upper First Water Creek".
 Maybe even up the ante with another 3.5 to 4 miles to Weavers Needle for a hearty outing.
 If that's too easy, try going up to the top of Black Top Mesa.
 Which is another 3.5 miles and straight up.